Lodging etiquette in Ostfriesland

 The Old-Frisian word for foreigner was vthemeda and is very similar to the present Dutch word uitheems.
 This means 'out of heem' where hemeda stands for home or homestead (compare also: hiem in Frisian or, indeed, home in English).
 The part vt or ut means 'out'.
 So, an vthemeda is someone from outside-the-homestead, someone from out-home.

 But this might not be your only surprise.
-There's another, even weirder, medieval Frisian custom to be prepared for when travelling through region Brookmerland, East Frisia.
+There is another, even weirder, medieval Frisian custom to be prepared for when travelling through region Brookmerland, Ostfriesland (East Frisia).

 After the aforementioned silver and cash ritual, the owner might call for his son or daughter before you can stow your valuables back into your backpack.
 The child probably will have the age of between ten and fifteen years old.
-Again you will be asked to present your valuables.
-But this time in the presence of the child.
-After this the child receives quite a slap on his or her ears.
+Again, you will be asked to present your valuables.
+This time, however, in the presence of the child.
+After you have presented your stuff, the child receives quite a slap on his or her ears.
 The owner rounds up with following medieval eternity formula.

 Alsoe langhe, soe di wynd fan dae vlkenum wayth ende ghers groyt ende baem bloyt ende dio sonne optijocht ende dyo wrald steed